Wednesday, February 10, 2021

 Please email me at: fawn@fawnsartstudio.com for availability, thank you!

 A note about framing: Artwork on paper should be framed behind glass with a mat around it to keep it off of the glass and protect it.
 This includes photographs and prints on paper.
 Those on canvas or wood should not be framed behind glass.
-Original oils and acrylics are usually done on canvas or wood and need to breath.
-If they are done on paper or matboard they should be framed behind glass with a mat to keep them off of the glass.
-(Glass can trap moisture and ruin the artwork.)
+Original oils and acrylics are usually done on canvas or wood and need to breathe.
+If artwork or photograph is done on paper or mat board it should be framed behind glass with a mat to keep the image off of the glass.
+(Glass can trap moisture and ruin the image.)

 Thanks for stopping by!